Pelvic Organ Prolapse Specialist in Atlanta, GA

 3) https://www.webmd.com/women/guide/vaginal-prolapse#1 Downloaded 10.17.

-Dr. Rita Sharma is a highly trained urogynecologist with extensive experience diagnosing and treating pelvic organ prolapse.
+Dr. Rita Sharma is a board-certified urogynecologist with extensive experience diagnosing and treating pelvic organ prolapse.
 She will take the time to fully evaluate your symptoms in order to determine the treatment option that is right for you.
-Call (770) 723-1545 to schedule an appointment at our urogynecology office in Atlanta today!Request Appointment
+Call (770) 723-1545 to schedule an appointment at our urogynecology clinic in Atlanta today!Request Appointment